Condorr001/Assignment1_ARP/README.md

 - Watchdog (WD)
 #### Server
-The main role of the **server** process is to read from the shared memory areas in order to periodically update the logfile with the drone info.
-For this purpose, the server is responsible of initializing the semaphores to access the shared memory areas.
+The main role of the **server** process is to read from the shared memory areas in order to periodically update the log file with the drone info.
+For this purpose, the server is responsible for initializing the semaphores to access the shared memory areas.
 Moreover, by means of a *fork()*, it spawns the **map** process.
 The primitives used by the server are:
 - Kill(): used to send a signal to the WD to tell that it's alive
 - Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
 - Fork(): used to create a child process which can spawn the map
 - Sem_open(), Sem_init(), Sem_wait(), Sem_post(), Sem_unlink(), Sem_close(): used to manage the semaphores
-- Shm_open(), Ftruncate(), Mmap(), Shm_unlink(), munmap(): used to manage the shared memory
+- Shm_open(), Ftruncate(), Mmap(), Shm_unlink(), Munmap(): used to manage the shared memory
-- Fopen(), Fclose: used to open and close a file located in a specific path (in this case, the logfile)
+- Fopen(), Fclose: used to open and close a file located in a specific path (in this case, the log file)
 - Flock(): used to lock/unlock the file when multiple processes can access it
 - Execvp(): used to spawn the map